Brian Howard (basketball)

 Brian Eugene Howard (born October 19, 1967) is an American former professional basketball player.
 A 6'6" and 204 lb small forward from North Carolina State University, Howard played briefly for the NBA's Dallas Mavericks from 1992 to 1993.
 In 95 games for the Mavs, he averaged 6.0 points and 2.8 rebound a game.
 He has also played in Turkey for Efes Pilsen and in France for ASVEL Lyon-Villeurbanne.

+Howard played in the Continental Basketball Association (CBA) for the Omaha Racers from 1990 to 1992 and the Sioux Falls Skyforce during the 1994–95 season.
+He was selected to the CBA All-Rookie Team in 1991.